Montreal Expos

 After the 1994 strike, the Expos chose to sell off their best players, and attendance and interest in the team declined.
-After a failed attempt to disband the team, then a failure to secure funding for a new ballpark, Major League Baseball bought the team ahead of the 2002 season.
+Efforts to secure funding for a new ballpark were unsuccessful, and after a failed attempt to disband the team, Major League Baseball bought the Expos ahead of the 2002 season.
 In their final two seasons, the team played 22 home games each year at Hiram Bithorn Stadium in San Juan, Puerto Rico.
-On September 29, 2004, MLB announced the franchise would move to Washington, D.C., for the season, and the Expos played their final home game in Montreal.
+On September 29, 2004, MLB announced the franchise would move to Washington, D.C., for the season, and the Expos played their final home game in Montreal before relocating and being renamed the Washington Nationals.

-The Expos posted an overall win–loss record of during their 36 years in Montreal.
-Vladimir Guerrero led the franchise in both home runs and batting average, and Steve Rogers in wins and strikeouts.
+The Expos posted an overall win–loss record of during their years in Montreal.
+Vladimir Guerrero leads the franchise in both home runs and batting average, and Steve Rogers in wins and strikeouts.
 Three pitchers threw four no-hitters: Bill Stoneman (twice), Charlie Lea, and Dennis Martínez, who pitched the 13th perfect game in Major League Baseball history.
 The Expos retired four numbers in Montreal, and nine former members have been elected to the National Baseball Hall of Fame, with Gary Carter, Andre Dawson and Tim Raines' plaques depicting them with Expos caps.

 History

 Founding (1960–1968)

 Professional baseball in Montreal dates back to 1890 when teams briefly played in the International Association.
 A second attempt at hosting a pro team failed in 1895.
 The Montreal Royals of the Eastern League were subsequently founded in 1897 and played 20 seasons.
 The Royals were revived in 1928 and were purchased by the Brooklyn Dodgers in 1939 to serve as one of their Triple-A affiliates.
 Under Dodgers' management, the Royals won seven International League championships and three Junior World Series titles between 1941 and 1958.
 In 1946, Jackie Robinson joined the Royals and led the team to a Junior World Series title in advance of his breaking baseball's color line one year later.
 By the late 1950s, the Royals' championship years were past, and faced with declining attendance, the team was sold and moved after the 1960 season as the Dodgers reduced the number of teams they maintained at the AAA level.

 Almost immediately upon the Royals' demise, Montreal mayor Jean Drapeau and city executive committee chairman Gerry Snyder began their campaign for a Major League Baseball (MLB) team.
 The city had in 1933 been considered a leading candidate to acquire the St. Louis Browns and was late to submit its candidacy for a team before the National League's (NL) 1962 expansion.
 In 1967, they presented their bid to the league's owners at the winter meetings.
-Aiding Montreal's bid was the fact that Walter O'Malley, who owned the Dodgers and formerly oversaw the Montreal Royals, was the chairman of the NL's expansion committee.
+Aiding Montreal's bid was that Walter O'Malley, who owned the Dodgers and formerly oversaw the Montreal Royals, was the chairman of the NL's expansion committee.
 On May 27, 1968, National League president Warren Giles announced the league would add expansion teams in San Diego and Montreal at a cost of US$10 million each.